PyroMikeGit/SuperKaizoIronMON/README.md

    - After this pivot, you may reenter each Dungeon 1 additional time
 5. All Hidden Items are banned except:
    - Those found in Dungeons/Caves are allowed
-   - Those found in the early game, [handled differently per game](#game-specific-rules)
+   - Those found in the early game, [handled differently for each game](#game-specific-rules)
    - ALL Step Items (Mt.
 Moon, etc) are banned no matter where they are
 6. Additional Banned Abilities:
    - Battle Armor / Shell Armor